ECTO-1A/RF_GPS_Time_Source/README.md

 - 0.96" or 1.3" 128×64 I²C OLED display based on the SSD1306 controller
 - GNSS antenna for the Mini-T with suitable coax/feed
 - 3.3 V wiring harness for Mini-T serial (TXD/RXD/GND) and power distribution
-- USB-C/Micro-B cable and 5 V supply for the ESP development board
+- USB-C/Micro-B cable for programming and runtime control
+- 5v power supply with barrel jack
+- Female barrel jack connector for 5v supply

 ## Wiring Overview
 Both the ESP board and the Mini-T speak 3.3 V logic, so connect them directly